Stuwert/writing/2025-09/RPS21.md

 ## The Evolution

 From there, I realized the answer was always in front of me.
-Given that I wanted the design of these to feel a bit "gamblingy" and blacjacky, what if the second round was just straight up blackjack?
+Given that I wanted the design of these to feel a bit "gamblingy" and blackjacky, what if the second round was just straight up blackjack?

 So that led to a new set of rules.
 Shuffle up your small deck (15 cards?), and draw three.
 Then pick one card to put face down, and draw one card off the top of the deck (without revealing it).
 The first cards are straight up Rock Paper Scissors.
 Whoever has the better card wins.
 The second round is blackjack.
 Whoever has the higher number without going over 21 wins.